syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/Conversions/PowerPoint-To-Image/NET/Convert-PowerPoint-to-Image-in-Azure-App-Service-Linux.md

 ![Install HarfBuzzSharp.NativeAssets.Linux v7.3.0.2 Nuget Package](Azure-Images/App-Service-Linux/HarfBuzz_PowerPoint_Presentation_to_PDF.png)

-N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your application to use our components.
+N> Starting with v16.2.0.x, if you reference Syncfusion&reg; assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion&reg; license key in your application to use our components.

 Step 5: Add a new button in the **Index.cshtml** as shown below.